AMReX-Astro/Castro/docs_new/source/EOSNetwork.rst

-The eos_t derived type holds a large number of thermodynamics quantities, but not all of these are needed for basic operation.
+The eos_t derived type holds a large number of thermodynamics quantities, but not all of these are needed for basic Castro operation.
 The main quantities that any EOS in any mode needs to supply, if they are not input, are:

 -  eos_state % T: the temperature